Entering the final stretch

 Posting the list above my work area, periodically checking in and checking things off.

 Setting weekly goals and reviewing my progress before setting new ones – every Sunday.

 When you set daily goals and spread tasks out throughout the week you reduce the risk of experiencing the frustration and exhaustion that result from unrealistic and unmet expectations.

-It’s not too late to reach a goal for 2018 – even if you need to set the goal first.
+It’s not too late to reach a goal for this year – even if you need to set the goal first.
 What would you like to accomplish in the next 38 days?